Best Email to Notion Tools in 2026 (Complete Comparison)

 - Do I need to switch email clients to save emails to Notion?

-Email-to-Notion tools give you a unique forwarding address linked to a Notion database; any email sent to that address is parsed and saved as a new page with subject, body, sender, date, and attachments mapped to the right properties.
+Email-to-Notion tools give you a unique forwarding address linked to a Notion database.
+Any email sent to that address is parsed and saved as a new page, with subject, body, sender, date, and attachments mapped to the right properties.
+Notion Mail is the exception: it syncs from your Gmail inbox directly inside Notion's email client instead of using a forwarding address.

-The quality of this conversion is the biggest differentiator between tools.
-Purpose-built email-to-Notion tools parse HTML email bodies and produce native Notion blocks — preserving formatting like headings, bold text, bulleted lists, and hyperlinks.
-General automation platforms like Zapier and Make typically insert the email body as plain text or a single text block, losing most of the structure.
-This matters more than you'd think.
-A well-formatted email body in Notion is actually readable and useful.
-A wall of HTML tags or stripped plain text is not.
+Email body conversion is the biggest difference between tools.
+Purpose-built email-to-Notion tools parse HTML bodies and produce native Notion blocks, preserving headings, bold text, bulleted lists, and hyperlinks.
+Zapier and Make usually drop the body in as plain text or a single text block, which loses most of the structure.

-Property mapping is the other key feature.
-Good tools let you control exactly which email field maps to which Notion property, and some (like Quicktion) auto-detect compatible properties so setup takes seconds instead of minutes.
+Property mapping is the other thing to look at.
+Good tools let you control which email field maps to which Notion property, and some auto-detect compatible properties so setup takes seconds instead of minutes.

 Save emails in seconds